 In communication(spoken and written), clarity is your best friend.
 So in self-appraisal, make sure you are specific and communicate clearly.
 Do not leave room for any clause.
 Use an active voice.

-Below are metric-driven self-appraisal comments for marketing, sales, customer support, etc. They are;
+Below are metric-driven self-appraisal comments for marketing, sales, customer support, and related areas.
+They are;

 To adapt these examples for different levels or industries, substitute industry-specific KPIs and metrics while keeping the self-appraisal comment data-driven structure.